 6.Most drummers actually start drumming in their highchairs.
 It drives their mothers crazy.

+7. Being super smart and sick a lot and hurt and happy can all be wrapped up into one person.
+Even one very small, daredevil boy.
 Ben McCollum could have written the book about strong willed children.
 He was one of the most tender hearted, deep thinking, spiritual young men I ever met.

 8. I learned that zoo visits are especially fun when you hear the same stories over and over and over again year after year.